winstonbullen/DuoCode/README.md

 # DuoCode

 DuoCode is a code learning app that is inspired by Duolingo.
-It is targeted towards those who are less experienced, but can cater to all levels.

-Existing resources fail to make coding practice exciting and accessible across all devices.
-DuoCode was conceived with the intention of filling this gap.
+It makes learning code more fun and accessible than ever.
+It caters to a diverse range of skill levels and needs.
+Start learning today!

 ## Setup